Call / 07815 167247

 My top tactics for this are:

-Just to finish off, my favourite jumping up story is from years ago where a large collie was struggling with getting over-excited around people.
-His lovely owner and I chatted at the end of class and the next week she said they had a Jumping Up Party.
-She invited friends around, briefed them on what she wanted them to do, so her dog had multiple opportunities to rehearse the behaviour that was more socially acceptable.
-Amazing work, and what a difference in that dog the following week.
+Just to finish off, one of my favourite jumping up stories is from years ago where a large collie was struggling with over-excitement around people.
+His owner invited friends around, briefed them on what she wanted them to do, and gave her dog multiple opportunities to rehearse the behaviour that was more socially acceptable.